 Where do axolotls live?

-Are axolotls endangered?
+Why are axolotls endangered?

 The International Union for Conservation of Nature and Natural Resources (opens in new tab) considers axolotls critically endangered and their population declining.
-Surveys in 1998 and 2008 found that the population density had dropped from about 6,000 individuals per square kilometer to 100 individuals per square kilometer.
+Surveys in 1998 and 2008 found that the population density had dropped from about 6,000 individuals per square kilometer (0.4 square miles) to 100 individuals per square kilometer.
 A more recent survey in 2015 found about 35 individuals per square kilometer.

 Pollution has been particularly detrimental to the species.
 Poor waste regulations and increasing tourism in Mexico City mean that trash, plastics, heavy metals and high levels of ammonia spilled from waste-treatment plants clog the canals where the salamanders live.